PennyLaneAI/pennylane/doc/code/qml_noise.rst

 If a Boolean function evaluates to ``True`` on a given operation in the quantum circuit, the corresponding quantum function is evaluated that inserts the noise directly after the operation.
 The quantum function should have signature ``fn(op, **metadata)``, allowing for dependency on both the preceding operation and metadata specified in the noise model.
-For example, the following noise channel adds an over-rotation to the ``RX`` gate:
+For example, the following noise model adds an over-rotation to the ``RX`` gate:

 .. code-block:: python

     def noisy_rx(op, **metadata):
         qml.RX(op.parameters[0] * 0.05, op.wires)

-    qml.NoiseChannel({rx_condition: noisy_rx})
+    noise_model = qml.NoiseModel({rx_condition: noisy_rx})

 A common use case is to have a single-operation :ref:`noise channel <intro_ref_ops_channels>` whose wires are the same as the preceding operation.
 This can be constructed using: